arielshtangel/OU-22971-Distributed_DL/README.md

 ## Manual Step-By-Step Flow

-Use this section if you want to run each step separately for the video.

 ### 1. Data Preparation

 The workload uses deterministic `torchvision.datasets.FakeData`, so no real image files are downloaded.
 This command writes the metadata used by the runs: